SF Gate

 I long for a future in filmmaking where we transition out of capitalism and the prison industrial complex and go towards a future that values human life.

-me and my Phil on the set of Matrix in Feb 2020
+me and my friend Phil Elleston, II on the set of Matrix in Feb 2020

 Using Format